Vungle/AdobeAir-Plugin/Sample/README.md

 On Mac OS X just run `build-android.sh` to build the application for Android or `build-ios.sh` to build the application for iOS.
 Then install the resulting package `build/example.apk` or `build/example.ipa` to the device.

 Let's take a closer look at what is being done to compile the application.
-On Windows you can execute this commands manually.
+On Windows you can execute these commands manually.

 1. AIR compiler is called to make an SWF file: